 Beloved Savior, show yourself to us who beg a glimpse of you.
 Let us know you, let us love you, let us love only you, let us desire you alone, let us spend our days and nights meditating on you alone, let us always be thinking of you.
 Fill us with love of you, let us love you with all the love that is your right as our God.
 Let that love fill us and possess us, let it overwhelm our senses until we can love nothing but you, for you are eternal.
 Give us that love that all the waters of the sea, the earth, the sky cannot extinguish: as it is written,love that no flood can quench, no torrents drown.
 What is said in the Song of Songs can become true in us (at least in part) if you, our Lord Jesus Christ, give us that grace.
 To you be glory for ever and for ever.
 Amen.

-This excerpt from an instruction by St. Columban, Abbot (Instr.
+This post on staying awake with lanterns burning is an excerpt from an instruction by St. Columbanus, Abbot (Instr.
 De compunctione, 12, 2-3; Opera, Dublin 1957, pp. 112-114) is used in the Roman office of readings for Tuesday of the 28th week in ordinary time.